koenrane/KR-new-site/content/behavioural-statistics-for-a-maze-solving-agent.md

 >
 > It might be worth making a cross-correlation plot of the features.
 This won't give you a new coefficients to put faith in, but it might help you decide how much to trust the ones you have.
 It can also be useful looking at how unstable the coefficients are during training (or e.g. when trained on a different dataset).

-There is indeed a strong correlation between two of our highly predictive variables:
+Two of our highly predictive variables are indeed strongly correlated:

 ![](https://assets.turntrout.com/static/images/posts/37e3e1d834bdf27d2c64ea4834d8dcb1d235d054ee2ed177.avif)
 <br/>Figure: $d_\text{step}(\text{decision-square},\text{cheese})$ and $d_\text{Euclidean}(\text{decision-square},\text{cheese})$ have correlation of .886.